 Passport renewal for Icelandic citizens

 The Embassy in Ottawa does not have the technology available to accept applications for a renewal of Icelandic passports.
-However, we can prolong the validity of Icelandic passports for one year as of the date that it expires.
 In dire need, the Embassy can issue emergency passports to Icelandic citizen that need to get back to Iceland, where they can apply for a renewal of their current passport.
 It should be noted that emergency passports are not ideal travel documents.

-Our Consulates across Canada can extend the validity of passports as well as issuing emergency passports just like the Embassy.
+Our Consulates across Canada cannot extend the validity of passports, but can issue emergency passports just like the Embassy.

 In which Embassies is it possible to apply for a renewal?

 As an Icelander abroad, you can apply for a renewal in the following Embassies: Copenhagen, Oslo, Stockholm, London, Berlin, Washington DC, and Beijing.

 When you receive your passport it is advisable to make a photocopy of the first page or take note of your passport details.
 This information should be kept somewhere safe, and away from your passport in case it is lost or stolen.